brightonm/brightonm.github.io/_posts/2028-10-14-differential_machine_learning.md

 # forward pass
 predictions = f_theta(X)

-# create_graph argument creates the graph of calculation of the derivatives
+# create_graph argument creates the graph of calculation
-# needs here to be set to True, to backpropagate the loss through this new graph
+# of the derivatives.
+It needs here to be set to True,
+# in order to backpropagate the loss through this new graph

-# grad_outputs argument must be specified when not differentiating a scalar
+# grad_outputs argument must be specified when not
-# must as the same shape of the starting tensor of the backpropagation graph (here predictions)
+# differentiating a scalar.
+It must as the same shape
+# of the starting tensor of the backpropagation graph
-# contains the weights of the different terms of the sum of the gradients (here all ones)
+# (here predictions).
+It contains the weights of the
+# different terms of the sum of the gradients
+# (here all ones)
-predictions_differentials = torch.autograd.grad(predictions,
+predictions_differentials = torch.autograd.grad(
+                              predictions,
                               X,
                               create_graph=True,
                               grad_outputs=torch.ones_like(predictions))
 ```

 ### New loss function